unsignedzero/WS/README.md

 Abstract:
 The purpose of this code is to provide a set of functions for formatting, debugging and related purposes for programmers.
-Each function has specific requirements that can be different from other functions, so read about it before using it.
 As with other Python Scripts, this can be executed directly.
-In this case it will run the formatter function or formatter and lcount if debug is set.
+In this case, it will run the formatter function or formatter and lcount if debug is set.

-I assume that this script will be used on systems with at Python v2.5 or greater.
-This 2.5 we selected because they was when the ternary operator was added into the system.
+I assume that this script will be used on systems with at Python version 2.5 or greater.
+Version 2.5 was selected because that was when the ternary operator was added.

 Created by David Tran (unsignedzero)